-Over the past few months DART of Waterloo Region has been busy putting on successful events in the community!
+Over the last several years, DART of Waterloo Region has been busy putting on successful events in the community!
 Stay tuned, as this page gets updated regularly!

 Oct 3, 2016, Annual DART Conference, Violence in the Workplace: Keynote speakers Dr. Peter Jaffe and Margaret MacPherson from the Centre for Research and Education on Violence Against Women and Children at the University of Western Ontario provided informative presentations on the topic of domestic violence in the workplace.
 Derek Morgan, a Health and Safety Consultant with Public Services Health and Safety Associated spoke regarding legal obligations and resources.
 The event was well attended and received media attention in the Kitchener Record: http://www.therecord.com/news-story/6892841-domestic-violence-can-often-be-seen-in-workplace/.